Interview with Director of Animal Welfare – Johnsonville – Ben Peyer Part II

 These are extreme examples that help clarify the attributes that matter.
 Farm animals have their places on that same spectrum.
 Pigs, who are like dogs in important ways, will – all things equal – get the most attention.
 Crickets, who are raised for food in not-insignificant numbers, fall on the other end of the spectrum; their care and well-being get very little attention.

-In recent years, animal advocacy groups have embraced the intellectual part of the equation by explicitly rejecting empathy as a criterion for choosing where to work.
+In recent years, animal advocacy groups have shifted their focus away from relying solely on empathy as a criterion for choosing their areas of work.
 As a result, much of their attention has moved to fish, who are difficult to empathize with but are raised and slaughtered in huge numbers without any thought given to their subjective well-being.

 Q: What are the most important animal welfare topics in the swine industry, and how is the industry addressing these concerns?